twilco/twilco.github.io/_posts/2020-02-03-the-background-webcompat-debacle.markdown

 ### Introduction

-When browsing the [CSS Backgrounds 3 spec](https://www.w3.org/TR/2017/CR-css-backgrounds-3-20171017) a few days ago trying to determine the browser-default `background-color` of the viewport for use in [Kosmonaut](https://github.com/twilco/kosmonaut) (hint: it's system and browser dependent), I stumbled across this note in the changelog:
+A few days ago, I was browsing the [CSS Backgrounds 3 spec](https://www.w3.org/TR/2017/CR-css-backgrounds-3-20171017) trying to determine the browser-default `background-color` of the viewport for use in [Kosmonaut](https://github.com/twilco/kosmonaut) (hint: it's system and browser dependent).

+In doing so, I stumbled across this note in the changelog:

 {:refdef: style="text-align: center;"}
 <a href="/assets/img/background_serialization/bg_serialization_change.png">![Image saying: (Header) Changes since the 9 September 2014 Candidate Recommendation (Bullet list item) Moved background-color (hyperlink) component of final-bg-layer (hyperlink) to the front for serialization because authors seem to expect this even though it doesn't make sense?](/assets/img/background_serialization/bg_serialization_change.png)</a>